karanpratapsingh/learn-go/README.md

 }
 ```

-And this should work as expected
+And this should work as expected.

 ```bash
 $ go run main.go